IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/narrative_timeline.md

 *	an infographic as a pdf **OR**
 *	an interactive data visualization and post it on your process website.

-Select a theme of your choosing (Consider using one of the themes below to get you started, but you'll need to get very specific):
+Select a theme of your choosing (Consider using one of the themes below to get you started, but you'll need to get much more specific):
 * Find & research a subset of this theme (something of interest to you) where you can show a narrative timeline thread of influences.

 ---